Omega 3 Benefits: What It's Good For & How to Take It

 A 2020 study by Thota et al. shows that supplementation with omega 3 capsules containing 1g of fish oil (with 430mg of DHA and 60mg of EPA) reduced insulin levels.
 This suggests that omega 3 supplements can be used to prevent the development of diabetes.

 Omega 3 is a very important nutrient in terms of brain function.
-60% brain is made up of fat, particularly omega 3.
+60% of the brain is made up of fat, particularly omega 3.
 Therefore, a deficiency of omega 3 can be associated with decreased ability for learning or decreased memory.

 Therefore, increase omega 3 intake can help to protect brain cells, guaranteeing good brain function, and improved memory and decision-making

-9. Prevention of Alzheimer’s
+9. Prevents Alzheimer’s disease

-10. Improve skin quality
+10. Improves skin quality

 Omega 3, especially DHA, is a naturally-occurring component of skin cells.
 It is responsible for the health of the cell membrane, which keeps the skin soft, hydrated, flexible and wrinkle-free.
 Therefore, by consuming omega 3, it is possible to achieve these characteristics in the skin.